-ANTH 3188 Ethnographic Field Methods 0/8/4
+ANTH 3188 Ethnographic Field Methods 0/8/4 Prerequisite: ANTH 1102 or ANT 101

 This course will investigate and evaluate qualitative analysis in ethnographic field research.
 The course is participation intensive and will involve research in an actual field project.